-Instructional Cycle and Methods of Assessment
+Instructional Cycle and Assessment

-Beginning in 5th grade, KAO teachers will use an instructional cycle driven by standards mastery and student data in language arts and mathematics.
-Other core content areas such as Social Studies and Science will follow an adapted version of this cycle.
-Professional development, grade-level and content team planning along with 1:1 check-ins between managers, which may include School Administration and Lead Teachers, and teachers will support the implementation and execution of each of the instructional cycle's ten steps.
+All K-8 teachers will use an instructional cycle driven by standards mastery and student data in language arts and mathematics.
+Other core content areas such as Social Studies and Science will follow an adapted version of this cycle, while reading and writing will follow Lucy Calkin's Reading and Writing Workshop model.
+This method of instruction focuses on the goal of fostering lifelong readers and writers.
+Professional development, grade-level planning and 1:1 check-ins between leadership team and teachers will support the implementation and execution of each of the instructional cycle's ten steps.
 The cycle is a framework for teachers to use as a tool in their instructional design and delivery and is meant to provide alignment both across and between grade-levels.